Innologica/vue2-daterange-picker/README.md

 Props:
 - startDate - the start date currently selected
 - endDate - the end date currently selected
+- minDate - the minimum date that can be selected
+- maxDate - the maximum date that can be selected
 - ranges - the ranges object

 See the demo source or the code snippet above for example.